Western Technical College

 Additional Requirements:

-To enroll in the Medical Laboratory Technician program, first apply for admission to the College, then read the program’s Essential Functions and complete a background check.
+To enroll in the Medical Laboratory Technician program, first apply for admission to the College, then read the program’s Technical Standards and complete a background check.
 You can find links to these documents below.
-In addition, you must complete the prerequisites for General Anatomy and Physiology with a grade of “C” or better.
-The last step for admission to the program will be to complete an Intent to Enroll form.
-Please see the details below.
+In addition, you must complete Developmental (or College) Biology and Developmental (or College) Chemistry with a grade of “C” or better.

 • Background Check [5]

-• One year of High School or one term of Developmental or College Biology
+• Complete one year of High School or one term of Developmental or College Biology

-• One year of High School or one term of Developmental or College Chemistry
+• Complete one year of High School or one term of Developmental or College Chemistry

 Software and Technology